 The fingerprint reader is located on the wrist rest below the arrow keys, Aron said.
 Users swipe their finger across a small horizontal sensor to log on to their systems, software applications, Web sites and databases.

 "The scanning process takes seconds, combining convenience with the strongest notebook security available as a standard feature," Aron added.
 "This is a slide sensor.
-It's smaller and
+It's smaller and more accurate than contact sensors.
+Slide sensors take snapshots as you slide your finger over it and will create a larger, more detailed fingerprint image."

 IBM said the notebook's security teeth are further sharpened by enhancements to the hardware- and software-based Embedded Security Subsystem, with a new level of Client Security Software, Version 5.4, which includes "a secure password manager, simplified ease-of-use and installation, and available by preload for the first time."